manofrancisco/TutorialCM/README.md

 # Material Design Components for Android (Java)

-Contains starter code the Material Design Tutorial
+Contains starter code for the Material Design Tutorial